arnaudgallou/plume/tests/testthat/_snaps/to-yaml.md

       aut$to_yaml()
     Condition
       Error:
       !
-No YAML header found.
+No YAML headers found.
       i YAML headers must be at the top of the document. i YAML headers must start and end with three hyphens.